swiftype/SwiftypeTouchExample/README.md

+> **⚠️ This repository is deprecated ⚠️**
+>
+> **We are no longer maintaining an iOS library for Site Search.
+However, you can still build excellent native and mobile web experiences with [Site Search APIs and clients](https://swiftype.com/mobile-search).
+Thank you! - Elastic**

 # SwiftypeTouch Example App

 This example app shows how easy it is to get started with [SwiftypeTouch](https://github.com/swiftype/SwiftypeTouch) to add [Swiftype-powered search](http://swiftype.com) to your iOS application.